open-mmlab/mmdetection/docs/3_exist_data_new_model.md

 # 3: Train with customized models and standard datasets

-In this note, you will know how to inference, test, and train your own customized models under standard datasets.
-We use the cityscapes dataset to train a customized Cascade Mask R-CNN R50 model as an example to describe the whole process, which use [`AugFPN`](https://github.com/Gus-Guo/AugFPN) to replace defalut `FPN` as neck, and add `Rotate` or `Translate` as training-time auto augmentation.
+In this note, you will know how to train, test and inference your own customized models under standard datasets.
+We use the cityscapes dataset to train a customized Cascade Mask R-CNN R50 model as an example to demonstrate the whole process, which use [`AugFPN`](https://github.com/Gus-Guo/AugFPN) to replace defalut `FPN` as neck, and add `Rotate` or `Translate` as training-time auto augmentation.

 The basic steps are as below: